Immunophenotyping in ALL

 Immunophenotyping involves the identification of membrane proteins that are specific for certain lineages and stages of development.
 All white blood cells undergo differentiation and maturation in the bone marrow (and thymus if they are T lymphocytes).
 Each stage and lineage will synthesize different surface proteins necessary for further development and function.
-These surface proteins are called CD (cluster differentiation) antigens or markers and are usually identified using flow cytometry.
-In flow cytometry, fluorescently labeled antibodies specific for a CD antigen are incubated with the white cells and then passed through the flow cytometer, counting the number of cells that possess that specific CD marker.
+These surface proteins, called CD (cluster differentiation) antigens or markers, are usually identified using flow cytometry.
+In flow cytometry, fluorescently labeled antibodies specific to a CD antigen are incubated with the white cells and then passed through the flow cytometer, counting the number of cells with that particular CD marker.
 The image below is a simplified diagram of the basic parts of a flow cytometer and how it works.

 The patient's CD profile was: